 A psychologist from Africa with whom I once spoke at an international psychology conference explained to me that in his country it was common to assess people in terms of both physical age and emotional age.

-Psychological or emotional age is based on emotional habits.
+Psychological or emotional age measures emotional habits.
 For instance, adults can stay calm whereas children tend to be quick to anger.
-Adults exercise careful judgment before talking whereas children are prone to impulsive blurting out of hurtful words.
+Adults exercise careful judgment before talking whereas children may impulsively blurt out tactless, hurtful words.

-Preschoolers, of which there are four in my extended family, get mad or cry several times every day, even though they are basically well-nurtured and happy kids.
-If they want a car or doll another child is playing with, the younger ones are likely to reach out and take them.
+If toddlers want a car or doll that another child is playing with, they are likely to reach out and take them.
+Preschoolers get mad or cry multiple times every day, even if they are basically well-nurtured and happy kids.
 The rules of adult play like taking turns or not grabbing have not yet begun to shape their behavior.
-They do not act in a consistently civil manner with other children because they have not yet internalized the rules of "civilized" adults.
-What in children however is normal, in adults becomes childish and rude.
+Youngsters do not act in a consistently civil manner because they have not yet internalized the rules of "civilized" adults.

 One way to think about how young children differ from emotionally mature grown-ups is to picture young children you know—maybe even your own children, grandchildren, nieces, nephews and neighbors.
 How do these children differ from adults that you know and respect?